OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 # Project Loom: Library

-This is the primary location of the Project LOOM code, consolidated into place with a single Arduino .ino sketch built with code selected by the preprocessor based on the configuration file.
+This is the primary location of the Project Loom code, consolidated into place with a single Arduino .ino sketch built with code selected by the preprocessor based on the configuration file.

 ## Table of Contents